User forum posting guidelines

 Post enough (but not too much)

-If your are experiencing a problem when configuring data, making REST calls or using the OGC services it normally helps to have a certain amount of information from the start.
+If you are experiencing a problem when configuring data, making REST calls or using the OGC services it normally helps to have a certain amount of information from the start.

 You can try to make a quick question before gathering all this data.
-We understand the list is long, but knowing from the start that you're on Linux using shapefiles vs Windows using SQL server, or using GeoServer 2.0.2 vs a nightly from trunk makes a world of difference in the answer you can get.
+We understand the list is long, but knowing from the start that you're on Linux using shapefiles vs Windows using SQL server, or using GeoServer 2.20.2 vs a nightly build makes a world of difference in the answer you can get.

 The list of information you should provide is:

-• The full stack trace of the errors you get, if applicable (look for it in the GeoServer logs, or enable "verbose exception reporting" in the "server" panel to get it also in OGC error reports)
+• The full stack trace of the errors you get, if applicable (look for it in the GeoServer logs, or enable "verbose exception reporting" in the "server" panel to include stack trace in OGC service exception reports)

-• If you're publishing data fetching it from another software, the name and version of other software GeoServer is interacting with (e.g., PostgreSQL/Postgis, Oracle and so on)
+• If you're publishing data fetched from other software, the name and version of the other software GeoServer is interacting with (e.g. PostgreSQL/PostGIS, Oracle and so on)

-Avoiding to post "too much" is also important.
-Please realize the user list works off volounteers answering in their spare time or on a work pause.
-This means they will have little time to read your mail, figure out an answer, and write it down.
-Try to keep the mail short and on point, if you have multiple questions it's best to split them among separate mails, focusing on one problem (and thus one answer) at a time.
-In short, try to make it easy and most importantly quick to help you.
+Avoid posting "too much" is also important.
+Please realize the user group works off volunteers answering in their spare time or on a break from work.
+This means they will have little time to read your post, figure out an answer, and write it down.
+Try to keep the post short and on point, if you have multiple questions it's best to split them among separate posts, focusing on one problem (and thus one answer) at a time.
+In short, try to make it easy and quick to help you.

 Mind that attachment